ncsa/CPRHD_WNV_USA_SWMM/README.md

     * A histogram has been created *

 #### extract_evaporation_data(geotiff_files)
-This function accepts a list of .geotiff files (obtained with glob), and iterates through each, adding its data to a dataframe.
+This function accepts a list of .geotiff files, and iterates through each, adding its data to a dataframe.
 The dataframe is then pickled and stored in a file for later access.

     from netcdf import extract_evaporation_data
     geotiff_files = glob.glob('./path/to/files/*.geotiff')